davidaknowles/tealeaf/README.md

 --minintronlen          The minimum allowed intron length for introns (default: 50)

---no_quality_control  A flag on whether not to remove pseudogene, and decay transcript
+--no_quality_control  A flag to skip removal of pseudogenes and decay transcripts

 -v, --virtual_intron    A flag on whether to compute virtual intron that can be used to capture
                         AFE and ALE usage, a testing feature